michaelchadwick/raffler/README.md

 *Raffler* uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep data and options stateful, even in the event of a browser reload or crash.

-*Raffler's* initial data set comes from `assets/json/raffler_data.json` (filename can be changed in `assets/js/app/init.js`), and it is structured as follows:
+*Raffler's* data set comes from `assets/json/raffler_data.json`, and it is structured as follows:

 ```json
 [